 - Avoid Discussing Fault – Police may ask who caused the accident.
 You should not discuss fault with law enforcement, the other driver, anyone at the scene, or insurance adjusters.
 You might improperly implicate yourself.
 This can damage your case.

 - Collect Evidence – At the scene, begin to collect evidence.
 Take photos and videos of the scene with your smartphone, and write down witness names and phone numbers.
 Also ask for the insurance and contract information for the other driver.

 - Seek Legal Counsel – If you’re able to, you can call a lawyer from the scene.
 A lawyer can help investigate your case immediately, and ensure your rights remain protected.
 If you’re unable to contact a lawyer from the scene, seek legal advice as soon as possible.
 Your case becomes more difficult to investigate the longer you wait.

 Request a Free Case Evaluation Today

-The Pittsburgh car accident lawyers at LAW FIRM want to help.
+The Pittsburgh car accident lawyers at Accident & Injury Law Group want to help.
 We know what you and your family are going through.
 Car accidents are frightening experiences, and in your time of need, the last thing you and your family need to worry about is fighting with insurance companies.